pixelsandbytes/hydrogen/README.md

     vader.getDescription(); // Darth Vader (a.k.a.
 Anakin Skywalker) is from "Star Wars".
 Mwahahaha!

 ### Private Variables
-`h.attach()` can be used to add a closure to an object, which can be used to contain private variables and functions.
+`h.attach()` adds a closure to an object, which can be used to contain private variables and functions.

     function Weapon(name) {
         this.name = name;